-Hermione’s eyes widened with surprise, and then she laughed again.
-Before he could have gathered his strength to push her aside, she pressed her lips on his, arching her body into his arms.
+Hermione’s eyes widened with surprise, and then she laughed that disturbing laugh again.
+Before he could have gathered his strength to push her aside, she closed her lips on his.
+For a second they froze that way.
+It was as neither of them believed that was reality.

-Within seconds neither of them knew where a kiss started and where it ended.
-Snape possessively pushed her to the shelves and holding her head firmly in his palms, he deepened his kiss.
+Snape possessively pushed her to the shelves and holding her head firmly in his palms, he kissed her again.
 Hermione brushed to him, letting her tight slide up his leg.
 His breathing turned ragged as he withdrew from the kiss, rubbing his forefinger along her lower lip.

 His arm glided along her waist, pulling her closer.
 He took no heed of the little vials rolling in all directions on the shelves and occasionally dropping down to the floor, creating eerie, fuming puddles of colourful liquids.

 He reached down for her mouth again; he did not ask for allowance, he just stated his right to do so.
 He deftly teased her with his tongue, demanding, accusing, begging and commanding.
-His every bruising buss made Hermione want to press to him even closer, to feel his every gasping breath, every little motion.
+His every bruising buss made Hermione want to press to him even closer, to feel his every gasping breath, every strained muscle.